ronak-kachalia/ANN-Bank/README.md

 # ANN-Bank
-Predict if the customer with the certain information will leave the bank.
-Used Artificial Neural Networks with 2 hidden layers
+Predict if the customer with the certain information will leave the bank using Artificial Neural Networks.

 Installation:
 MAC: